Severino on the Trump Cabinet - December 30th, Hour 3

 Their phone in their hand.

-The mainstream has become French and the French has become mainstream.
+The mainstream has become fringe and the fringe has become mainstream.

-And we left the country better shape than we found it.
+Have we left the country better shape than we found it?

-Today I can say without with every fiber in my B. With all my heart, the answer to that question is a resounding yes.
+Today, I can say with every fiber of my being, with all my heart, the answer to that question is a resounding yes.

 In this last hour, we've got some great guests, and we'll take some of your phone calls as well.